-This Passover brownies recipe uses matzo meal instead of regular all-purpose flour to make them kosher for Passover or Pesach.
-But you’d never guess it from the taste.
 Unlike most disappointingly dry and bland Passover brownies, these are ever so slightly crumbly at the edges and splendiferously fudgy on the inside.
+This recipe uses matzo meal instead of regular all-purpose flour to make them kosher for Passover or Pesach (and handy for when you can’t get your hands on flour!).
+But you’d never guess they’re flourless from the taste.
 Kindly note that if you’re expecting traditional chocolate brownies, you’re in for something of a surprise.
-They’ve got something of a different taste and texture from classic brownies, yet they’re still rich and chocolatey through and through.
-This recipe has been updated.
-Originally published March 26, 2012.–Renee Schettler Rossi
+They’ve got something of a different taste and texture from classic brownies, yet they’re still rich and chocolatey through and through.–Renee Schettler

 - 3/4 cup matzo flour or matzo meal*

 - 1 teaspoon vanilla extract or seeds from 1/4 vanilla bean

 - 5 tablespoons (2 1/2 oz) unsalted butter, plus more for the pan

 - 1/4 to 1/2 cup roughly chopped walnuts

 - 1/4 to 1/2 cup semisweet or bittersweet chocolate chips or chopped chocolate, (optional)

 - Preheat the oven to 350°F (170°C).
 Butter an 8- or 9-inch square baking pan.